Forms/3 is a general purpose, declarative, spreadsheet-based Visual Programming

 - Q: Do other publications exist about Forms/3?

-A: Yes.
-Most of my research uses Forms/3 as a prototype, so almost all of my publications include information about aspects of Forms/3.
+A1: Yes.
+Most of my research until about 2004 used Forms/3 as a prototype, so almost all of my publications until then include information about aspects of Forms/3.

 Introduction